liweinan/liweinan.github.io/_posts/2017-03-07-material-design.md

 ![Material Design]({{ site.url }}/assets/Material_Design.png)

-In _Atom_[^atom], there are relative themes and highlight syntaxs that applied the _Material Design Guideline_.
+In _Atom_[^atom], there are relative themes and highlight syntaxs that conforms to the _Material Design Guideline_.
 Here is the screenshot about the themes:

 [^atom]: [Atom: A hackable text editor for the 21st Century](https://atom.io/)